Monash University: Research divisions

 Monash is home to over 120 research centres and institutes.
 Major interdisciplinary research centres include the Monash Biomedicine Discovery Institute, the Monash University Accident Research Centre, and the Monash Centre for Synchrotron Science.
 Some notable research centres also located at or affiliated with Monash University include the Australian Regenerative Medicine Institute, the Castan Centre for Human Rights Law, the Melbourne Centre for Nanofabrication, and the Monash Institute of Medical Research.

 Some of the university's notable research achievements include the world's first IVF pregnancy, the first seatbelt legislation, the discovery of the anti-influenza drug Relenza (Zanamivir), the discovery that nerve stem cells could be derived from embryonic stem cells, and the development of a single-use oral anti-malaria drug.

 Monash Sustainable Development Institute

-The Monash Sustainable Development Institute (MSDI) is an interdisciplinary research institute with a focus on sustainable development, that includes researchers from all 10 faculties of the university.
-As of 2024 it comprises more than 150 staff and PhD students, MSDI works with industry and government, civil society, and other academics, and uses the United Nations Sustainable Development Goals (SDGs) as a framework to guide its work.
-MSDI has four centres focusing on specific capabilities:
+The Monash Sustainable Development Institute (MSDI) was an interdisciplinary research institute with a focus on sustainable development, that included researchers from all 10 faculties of the university.
+In 2026, the institute was shut down, with its programs and operations moving, for the most part, into individual faculties or portfolios.
+As of 2024 it comprised more than 150 staff and PhD students.
+MSDI worked with industry and government, civil society, and other academics, and used the United Nations Sustainable Development Goals (SDGs) as a framework to guide its work.
+MSDI included four centres focusing on specific capabilities: